kubevirt-ui/kube-gateway/README.md

 ![alt gopher network](https://raw.githubusercontent.com/kubevirt-ui/kube-gateway/main/docs/network-side.png)

-Use k8s API for your web application, the k8s API is served in the same host as the web application, the web application can manage the access control by manipolating a session cookie containing a singed token, once the session cookie is set the web application can access the authorized k8s resources using k8s API.
-A signed token gives access to predefined k8s resources during a predefined time window.
+Access k8s API using time limited access tokens, kube-gateway allow usage of one time access tokens to k8s resources, users can use the default kube-gateway web application, or create custom web applications that use the time limited tokens to access the k8s API.

 ## What can I do with it ?

-- Create links to access a k8s resource with a time limited signed token (*).
+- Create one time links to access a k8s resource with a time limited signed token (*).
 - Create custom web applications that can access k8s API using time limited singed tokens.

-(*) a signed token that is authenticated using a public key gives access to predefined k8s resources during a predefined time window.
+(*) a signed token gives access to predefined k8s resources during a predefined time window.
 ## Build the gateway server with noVNC web application

 ``` bash